NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Fearweed.md

 **Activate** `pf2:1` Interact

 Cultivated by mashing and fermenting toxic weeds found in lonely graveyards, fearweed is a greenish paste magically infused with psychic horror.
-The [[Conditions/Frightened|Frightened]] condition from fearweed can't be removed while the poison lasts.
+The [[Frightened|Frightened]] condition from fearweed can't be removed while the poison lasts.

 * * *